JustinBack/lago-php-client/docs/Api/SubscriptionsApi.md

 Assign a plan to a customer

-Assign a plan to a customer
+This endpoint assigns a plan to a customer, creating or modifying a subscription.
+Ideal for initial subscriptions or plan changes (upgrades/downgrades).

 ### Example